Zerocard and Zero Checking review

 Open a Zerocard and Zero Checking account through the Zero app:

-- Go to the iOs app store and download the Zero app.
+- From the iOs app store, download the Zero app.

 - Input your email and create a password, then tap Continue.

 - Select Continue and apply.